 Last month I attended EuroBSDCon and the preceding FreeBSD Developer Summit.
 Both events were held at the University Politehnica of Bucharest, Romania.
 The two-day developer summit was a productive, face-to-face opportunity for contributors from various parts of the project to work together discussing ideas, and working on plans and solutions for improving FreeBSD, processes, and developer support.

-Sean Chittendon, FreeBSD Core team member, lead the devsum_euro18summit on the second day.
+Sean Chittendon, FreeBSD Core team member, lead the summit on the second day.
 Topics for discussion ranged from generating Google Summer of Code project ideas and how to help get more contributors to step in as mentors, to the technologies and functionality that really needs to be added to FreeBSD.
 Sometimes, the discussions would involve “we need funding” to get this work done, and everyone would look at me.
 Over half our budget goes to software development work, and being able to listen to the compelling arguments about the proposed work and why it needs to be done, really helps us determine what work we should fund.
 Read more…

 — contributed by Deb Goodkin